Kurt Langendorf: Nazi years

 Early in 1945, as the German army fell apart, he made a successful escape.
-He was captured by US soldiers and spent two months in the infamous concentration camp at Bad Kreuznach.
+He was captured by American soldiers and spent two months in the infamous concentration camp at Bad Kreuznach.
 Nevertheless, he had survived the war, as had his mother, who had spent the final months of the war in the Ravensbrück concentration camp, and now returned to Mannheim.
 His father had been executed and his brother Hans had been shot dead while trying to change sides.
 For Kurt Langendorf, still aged only 24, it was time for a new start.

 After the war

 Langendorf now set about obtaining a university place to study engineering at Karlsruhe, not far from his mother's Mannheim home.
 Karlsruhe rejected his application.
 Buchenwald survivors now invited him to enroll at Jena to study Physics.
 He accepted the invitation, although he soon switched to Economics.
 Moving to Jena meant moving to the Soviet occupation zone - relaunched in October 1949 as the German Democratic Republic - which is where he lived and worked till his retirement in 1985.